-If using electric shock, it should be done by skilled personnel with allowed voltage to minimize stress to fish and physical damage to eggs.

-- If anaesthetics are used, their use must be approved for sturgeon intended for human consumption by the competent authorities having jurisdiction and the name of anesthetics should be listed to prevent unauthorized hazards. - -Anaesthetic dosage and treatment time should be applied in accordance with fish size and the manufacturer's instructions and records shall be kept for the used anaesthesia. - Refer to section 6.3.2 (Code of Practice for Fish and Fishery Products (CAC/RCP 52-2003)).
+- If using electric shock, it should be done by skilled personnel with allowed voltage to minimize stress to fish and physical damage to eggs. - If anaesthetics are used, their use must be approved for sturgeon intended for human consumption by the competent authorities having jurisdiction. - -Anaesthetic dosage and treatment time should be applied in accordance with fish size and the manufacturer's instructions. - Refer to Section 6.3.2 (Code of Practice for Fish and Fishery Products (CAC/RCP 52-2003)).

-X.7 Micro caesarean or hand stripping
+X.7 Micro caesarean or hand stripping (Processing step7)